juriad/advent2022/README.md

 Ring is a pretty easy language with a decent documentation.
 Although it makes itself a bit confusing by allowing multiple styles.
 I was surprised how slow it was.
-I missed a note in the documentation that there may not be any globalcode after a definition of a function.
+I missed a note in the documentation that there may not be any global code after a definition of a function.

 The hardest part was to pick a language that would support everything I needed.
 The task is then just a bunch of ifs and for loops.
 The first part was implemented without definition of any function.
 I had to introduce them later; the generalization was nice.

+## Day 10 - S-Lang

+Today I found hard to find a language to choose; I am running out of them.
+S-Lang language has quite a pleasant syntax and good documentation.
+I had issues finding the list of builtin (intrinsic) functions but Google helped.

+Another emulation of instructions?
+I hoped there will not be any such tasks this year.
+When reading that the second part is about drawing pictures I was a bit worried.
+But it turned out to be easy, just debugging off-by-one errors.

 # Lists